In the context of principles of transmembrane transport, which st... | Study Prep in Pearson+

-In the context of principles of transmembrane transport, which statement correctly contrasts facilitated diffusion with active transport?
+In the context of principles of transmembrane transport, which statement best distinguishes active transport from passive transport?

 A